LearnBoost/soda/Readme.md

       }
     }

-With this helper function we can now re-use this logic in several places, an express the tests in a more logical manor.
+With this helper function we can now re-use this logic in several places, and express the tests in a more logical manner.

     browser
       .chain